matcor852/Nucleus/debian/README.md

 # NucleusOS - Debian based

+## Bugs
+If you are getting errors (like apt upgrade failing), see scripts in the *~/.config/fixes* folder for possible fixes.

 ## I3wm
 i3wm is a dynamic window manager for X11, designed for efficiency and simplicity.